 Sprout the dried chickpeas (check out the sprouting guide for instructions).
 This will take about 3 days for small sprouts and 5 days for long sprouts.
 For non-sprouted hummus, you can skip this step.

-Place the sprouted and rinsed chickpeas into a large saucepan, cover them with water, and add baking soda.
+Add the sprouted and rinsed chickpeas into a large saucepan, cover them with water, and add baking soda.
 Bring to a boil, skimming surface as needed.
-Reduce heat to medium-low, partially cover, and simmer until chickpeas are tender and completely falling apart, 45–60 minutes.
+Reduce the heat to medium-low, partially cover, and simmer until the chickpeas are tender and completely falling apart, 45–60 minutes.
 Reserve the cooking water (aquafaba).

 Serve hummus drizzled with olive oil, sprinkled with smoked paprika, and topped with freshly chopped parsley.